bup/bup/Documentation/bup-save.md

 for separating the two steps are described in the man page for `bup-index`(1).

-By default, metadata will be saved for every path.
+By default, metadata will be saved for every path, and the metadata for any unindexed parent directories of indexed paths will be taken directly from the filesystem.
 However, if `--strip`, `--strip-path`, or `--graft` is specified, metadata will not be saved for the root directory (*/*).
 See `bup-restore`(1) for more information about the handling of metadata.

 # OPTIONS